 In some cases, medicines may be given to control blood

 pressure, brain swelling, blood sugar levels, fever, and seizures.

-has occurred and the person is rapidly getting worse, surgery may be needed to
+has occurred and symptoms are quickly getting worse, you may need surgery to

 remove the blood that has built up inside the brain and to lower pressure